An accurate diagnosis is one of the most important aspects of a person’s care. Obtaining a precise diagnosis will help the doctor

-- Blasts making up between 5 and 19 percent of the marrow cells
+- Blasts making up between 5 and 19 percent of bone marrow cells

 The following tests will help your doctor make a diagnosis.

 CBC with Differential.
-A doctor will order a complete blood count (CBC), which measures the number of red cells, white cells and platelets in your blood.
+A doctor will order a complete blood count (CBC) with differential to measure the number of red cells, white cells and platelets in your blood.
 These measurements indicate the degree to which the MDS cells in the marrow are affecting normal blood cell development.
 Patients with MDS often have low numbers of one or more types of blood cells.
-The CBC should include a differential.
+The CBC should include a "differential."
 This measures the different types of white blood cells in the sample.

 - Low iron, folate or B12